 2. Agree to policy, procedures

-- Being 18 years or older and having a valid library card.
+- Age: Being 18 years or older and having a valid library card.

-- Not selling or buying goods or services, not soliciting donations.
+- Monetary exchanges: selling or buying goods or services, soliciting donations is not permitted.

-- Not charging admission fees, either off site prior to your reservation or on site the day of your event.
+- Fees: no charging admission fees, either off site prior to your reservation or on site the day of your event.

-- Having an educational, cultural, political, civic, or charitable in nature event; commercial educational presentations are not permitted.
+- Permitted: educational, cultural, political, civic, or charitable in nature event.

-- Complete an application and rental agreement form.
-PDFs are on individual space pages.
+- Complete a space-specific application and rental agreement form (PDF).

-- Know a request cannot be considered until you submit electronically or sign your paper application acknowledging that you understand the Meeting Spaces policy and payment and use procedures.
+- Know a request cannot be considered until you submit electronically or sign your paper application acknowledging that you understand the policy and payment and use procedures.

 4. For-profits: pay for your reservation